spotlightpa/poor-richard/content/news/2021-08-27-SPLDDAPEVENTXX.md

 At the same time, the department is <a href="https://www.spotlightpa.org/news/2021/04/pa-addiction-recovery-homes-ddap-regulations-pushback/">struggling to implement regulations</a> to oversee unlicensed recovery houses where people with addiction stay.
 In some cases, operators have exploited residents, providing few rules and little support, and putting people at greater risk of using drugs.

-On <b>Thursday, Sept.
-9 at noon</b> join Spotlight PA for a free panel on how Pennsylvania can keep people with addiction safe as they pursue recovery.
-Panelists include:
+On Thursday, Sept.
+9 at noon, Spotlight PA held a free panel on how Pennsylvania can keep people with addiction safe as they pursue recovery.
+Panelists included:

 - Spotlight PA investigative reporter <b>Ed Mahon</b>